petterjuan/agentic-reliability-framework/README.md

 **After ARF**
 - 5–10 min MTTR
 - Institutional memory
-- Self-healing patterns
+- Institutionalized remediation patterns (Enterprise execution)

-This is a **revenue protection system**, not a cost center.
+This is a **revenue protection system in Enterprise deployments**, and a **trust-building advisory intelligence layer in OSS**.

 ---